jbornschein/pine64-datemon/README.md

 datemon
 =======

-Small too to monitor the system date and initiate reboot if it jumps too far ahead.
+A small tool to monitor the system date and initiate a reboot if it jumps too far ahead.
 This is a workaround for problems on some ARM SOC, in particular for Pine64 borads which apperantly have problems properly counting seconds